side effects, dosage, reviews, how to take & discontinue, uses, pros & cons, and more

 Eventually the lethargy and sleepiness go away.

-Diabetes mellitus, increased cholesterol and other problems associated with excessive weight gain.
+Uncommon Side EffectsDiabetes, increased cholesterol and other problems associated with excessive weight gain.
 Accidental injury.
 Increased breast size (porno boobs or man boobs, take your pick), with or without lactation, loss of libido and a host of other sexual dysfunctions, and other symptoms of too much prolactin (hyperprolactinemia).
 Dizziness, irregular heart beat, feeling faint after standing up, and other symptoms of really low blood pressure (orthostatic hypotension).
-The orthostatic hypotension comes and goes with dosage increases.
+The orthostatic hypotension typically comes and goes with dosage increases.

 TMI at times